LitchiKnight/excel2ralf/README.md

 # excel2ralf
-a python script which is used for converting register Excel file into ralf file.
+a python script which is used for transforming register Excel file into ralf file.

 ## dependence
 xlrd == 1.2.0